Skip to content

 Xenoestrogens tend to accumulate in the body where there is the most fat like breast tissue.
 These then knock out naturally occurring oestrogen off its receptor site.
 This can cause hormonal imbalances as Xenoestrogens can disrupt the delicate balance of hormones in the body.

-Some health issues that have been associated with prolonged exposure to xenoestrogens are oestrogen dominance or poor oestrogen signaling, fertility problems, changes in your menstrual cycle, reduction in sperm quality and potential increase in oestrogen sensitive cancers.
+Some health issues that have been associated with prolonged exposure to xenoestrogens are oestrogen dominance or poor oestrogen signaling, fertility problems, changes in your menstrual cycle and reduction in sperm quality.

 What are some natural approaches to reducing Xenoestrogen exposure and promote hormonal health?